MIT Lincoln Laboratory

 - Ability to travel on short notice

-- Familiarity with FAA Certification processes and procedures are a plus
+- Familiarity with FAA Certification and airworthiness processes and procedures are a plus

 - Must be able to obtain and maintain government (DoD) clearance